Products

 Active listening ensures that your customers feel heard.
 Clarify and rephrase what customers say to confirm that you understand them.
 Empathize with and reflect on their feelings by saying things like, “That must have upset you” or “I can see why you feel frustrated.”
 Repeating a customer’s issue back to them affirms you’re listening and establishes that you understand the problem and are working on it quickly.

 When you admit your mistakes in real time, even if you discover them before your customers do, it builds trust and restores confidence.
-By taking ownership, it also allows you to control the situation, refocus the customer’s attention, and resolve the issue.
+Taking ownership also allows you to control the situation, refocus the customer’s attention, and resolve the issue.

 Your employees may have the skills and know-how to interact with your customers.
 But what organizational strategies can you employ to please customers?
-Practice proactive customer service by making your customers happy before they come to you with problems.
+Practice proactive customer service by making your customers happy before they encounter problems.
 Here’s how:

 Your customers want to feel like they have access to real people, not bots and FAQs.
 Offer more than just automated email responses; don’t let your telephone prompts or website send them down a rabbit hole.
 Take full advantage of social media platforms (e.g., Facebook, Instagram, and Yelp) and write responses when your customers post on your page.
 Post photos and bios on your website.
 This shows your customers that you are real people working on their behalf.